mapbox/mapbox-base-android/MODULARIZATION.md

 The module provider always takes as parameters the module type (referenced from the implementation class annotation).
 It also takes a list of arguments required to instantiate/acquire the default, Mapbox provided module implementation, but this is designed for internal usage only.

-For the network stack example, since the default `HttpClientImpl` requires an `OkHttpClient` instance, from a high-level perspective the SDK needs to invoke:
+For the native library loader example, since the default `MapboxLibraryLoader` requires no dependencies and is in fact an `object` singleton, from a high-level perspective the SDK needs to invoke:
 ```
-ModuleProvider.getModule(MapboxModuleType.HttpClient, OkHttpClient::class.java to myOkHttpClientInstance)
+MapboxModuleProvider.createModule(MapboxModuleType.CommonLibraryLoader, arrayOf())
 ```

 #### Dependency injection
 To make both Mapbox default module implementations and custom ones testable, and allow for singleton instances that could be reused across multiple Mapbox SDKs, the annotation processor offers 2 variants of the generated glue class.
 The variants are distinguished by the `enableConfiguration` flag passed through the module annotation argument, next to the module type:
 ```
-@MapboxModule(MapboxModuleType.HttpClient, enableConfiguration = true/false)
+@MapboxModule(MapboxModuleType.CommonLibraryLoader, enableConfiguration = true/false)
 ```
 When `enableConfiguration = false`, the processor will not generate the configuration option in the resulting glue class.
 This results in the module provider trying to: